Of Dogs and Death

 I remember the day I watched my sons die.
 How I stood rooted to the ground as their bodies were thrown high into the air, two rag doll shapes silhouetted against the sun, and swore I would never let them suffer again.

 “Please!” they had begged me that hot August afternoon in Puglia.
 We had spent the day at a zoo-slash-amusement park, an ethically questionable form of outdoor entertainment that my sons had loved with an enthusiasm only ethically questionable entertainment seems to evoke in pre-teen boys.
+Oh, and staring at outdoor TVs one can find on this page, of cource.
 “Please let us ride the ‘Jet Figther’!”
 I was skeptical, pausing in the shadow of this hulking beast of loop-the-loop coaster.
 How rigorous could the safety standards possibly be when they hadn’t even managed to spell the name of the ride right?
 And, in all honesty, my younger son met the minimum height requirement only because he was badly in need of a haircut.

 But I relented, and they ran off merrily with ticket money clutched tight in their fists.
 I watched from below as their car ran back and forth along the track, circling higher and higher, until it finally made the entire loop and shot off the rails at the other end, throwing passengers helter-skelter into the sky.
 The riders’ screams filled the air and I screwed my eyes shut, amazed at how casually I had sent my sons to their death.
 Me, who had spent their entire lives shielding them from pain.
 Me, who had slept on the couch for five years to delay the inevitable breakup of our family.
 Me, who had forced their father to drag our resident badger from his final resting place in the middle of our country highway and hide him in the tall weeds so they would never know about his sad end.
 Me, who had made sure that despite an economic crisis and failed business, music lessons and sport teams and pizza nights continued as if they world was and would always be a secure and predictable place.